Homeless-MADAO/captsone-chess/README.md

 Here is the technical documentation and crediting of all my code, which is common practice within the industry.
-This README file lets any programmer know what my project does and what code repositories I
+This README file lets any programmer know what my project does and what code repositories I used.

 NOTE:
 DO NOT UPGRADE NODE VERSION.
 GLITCH DOES NOT WORK WITH LATEST VERSIONS